mgolbabaee/CoverBLIP/README.md

 M Golbabaee, Z Chen, Y Wiaux, M Davies, “Cover tree compressed sensing for fast MR fingerprint recovery”, IEEE 27th International Workshop on Machine Learning for Signal Processing (MLSP), 2017, (doi: 10.1109/MLSP.2017.8168167).

-More details about the package can be found in readme.docx file.
+More details about the package can be found in Readme.docx file.

 © Mohammad Golbabaee (2018)